How Sweet It Is (to Be Loved by You): Other versions

 In 1966, Junior Walker & the All Stars released the song as a single, with drums played by James Graves (1941-1967).
 This recording reached number 3 on the R&B Singles chart and No. 18 on the Billboard Hot 100 chart.

 A cover version was included on Karen Dalton's 1971 album In My Own Time.

 The song featured regularly in Jerry Garcia Band sets, and his related bands (including a 1972 performance by the Grateful Dead).

 An a cappella arrangement of the song written for four voices was composed by Kirby Shaw, with song-writing credit given to both Gaye and Taylor.

 Tyrone Davis recorded a version in 1980 that was released as a single from the album I Just Can't Keep On Going.
 The track was produced by Leo Graham and released on Columbia Records.

 The song was also recorded by Michael Bublé for his 2005 album It's Time.

-The Gaither Vocal Band released a single and the album on January 31, 2025.
+The Christian singer group the Gaither Vocal Band released a version on their 2025 album How Sweet It Is.
+The group later released a live version on the 2026 album How Sweet It Is: LIVE In Concert.

-In popular culture

-Parts of the song, mainly the chorus, are used in Lyle, Lyle, Crocodile, sung by Katie Primm, played by Constance Wu to her stepson, Josh, at the wedding of her and Joseph (Scoot McNairy), in videos on her phone that she watches as she gets sad about Josh growing up.
-It is then reprised by the title character, voiced by Shawn Mendes, in an attempt to show Katie that he isn't as harmful as she initially thinks, though she still doesn't accept it at first.